laserdisc-io/log-effect/README.md

   } yield client
 ```

-or still in streams through the mtl style syntax of the singleton type and the `write` method
+or still in streams through the mtl style syntax for the singleton type and the `write` method
 ```scala
 import cats.syntax.apply._
 import cats.instances.string._